benwhitman/docker-zookeeper/README.md

-# Zookeeper in a Kubernetes PetSet
+# Zookeeper in a Kubernetes StatefulSet

+# Changes in this fork
+Instead of using the hard-coded service/namespace of *zookeeper/default* this version of the image will read two environment variables: ZK_SERVICE and ZK_NAMESPACE to populate these.

+###

 These are the things you need to run Zookeeper cluster on Kubernetes.
 It's based on Zookeeper version 3.5.x which is currently in alpha, but it's been pretty stable to date.